lingyicute/YiClap/README.md

 -  Browse and play your music by songs, albums, artists, playlists and genre
 -  Smart Auto Playlists - Recently played, most played and history
 -  Build your playlist on the go

-We are trying our best to bring you the best user experience.
-The app is regularly being updated for bug fixes and new features.

 > Please note: YiClap is an offline music player app.
 It doesn't support music downloading or online music streaming.